rahiyansafz/RandomWallpapers/README.md

 ## License

-This project is licensed under the [MIT License](https://chat.openai.com/LICENSE).
+This project is licensed under the MIT License - see the LICENSE file for details.